Skip to main content

 How much money should I save in my emergency fund?

-While three to six months of living expenses is the usual guideline, the right amount varies by situation.
+While three to six months of living expenses is the usual guideline, the suitable amount varies by situation.
 People with irregular incomes or higher financial responsibilities might aim for a bigger fund.

 What are some effective ways to build an emergency fund?